MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ## 2.2 Product Features

 Features have been broken down into various feature categories to group like or related features together.
-"Lorem ipsum" is being used as a visual place holder for further document development as an example place holder for that information.

 ### 2.2.1 - User Interface